cheesepuff90/Brain_Initialization/README.md

     *   Configure the path in the training configurations under `data.dataset_root`.
 2.  **YFCC15M Dataset:** Used for large-scale contrastive pretraining (For Stage 2 of PI, and Baseline).
     *   The project can use a pre-downloaded version (e.g., Parquet files) or stream from Hugging Face Hub.
-    *   To prefetch (recommended for multiple runs), you can use the provided script:
-        ```bash
-        python download.py
-        ```
-        This script will output the storage location.
-Configure this path in the training configurations under `data.parquet_data_dir`.
     *   For litData streaming, ensure `data.hf_dataset_name` is correctly set (e.g., `'hf://datasets/Kaichengalex/YFCC15M/data'`).

 ## Training